Skip to content

 Each dental sub-segment has its own complexity profile.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

-• Solo-doctor general practices
+Solo-doctor general practices

 Owner-doctor offices with one or two operatories.
-Production vs collection tracking, lab and supply COGS reporting, simple chart of accounts, monthly financials with the dental KPI set.
+Production vs collection tracking, lab and supply COGS reporting, a simple chart of accounts, and monthly financials with the dental KPI set.
 The reference case for single-practice accounting.

-• Multi-doctor general practices
+Multi-doctor general practices

-• Specialty practices
+Specialty practices

-• Multi-location group practices
+Multi-location group practices

-2–10 location practices, owner-doctor still active.
+Two-to-ten-location practices with the owner-doctor still active.
 Location-level P&L, inter-location provider rotation, consolidated reporting, often a single operating entity with multiple DBAs.

-• Dental service organizations (DSOs)
+Dental service organizations (DSOs)

-• Cash-based & fee-for-service practices
+Cash-based & fee-for-service practices

-What TechBrot handles
+§What TechBrot handles

 Dental practice accounting, done by an expert.